camdendotlol/chromapoll/README.md

 ## Configuration

-Chromapoll looks for two env variables.
+Chromapoll looks for two env variables, along with an optional test variable.

 * PORT: the port on which the server will accept connections
 * DB_URL: the URL to your MongoDB database
+* TEST_DB_URL (optional): the URL to the database to be used for testing, only needed if you intend to run the test suite (recommended!)

 ## Portfolio Reflection